mlds6-jwj/lyrics_generator/docs/business_understanding/project_charter.md

 ## Communication
 * How will we keep in touch?
 Weekly meetings?

-- We will be in touch weekly, because we all are in other projects
+  We will be in touch weekly.

 * Who are the contact persons on both sides?

-- William Agudelo, Juan Sebastian Lara, Melissa de la Pava
+  William Agudelo, Juan Sebastian Lara, Melissa de la Pava